gamesbook/protograf/docs/source/core_shapes.rst

       - centre at x-position ``1`` cm and at y-position ``1`` cm
       - diameter of ``3`` points; there are 72 points in an inch, so this is 1/24th of an inch, or approximately 1mm (``0.1`` cm), in size
-      - fill color for a Dot is the same as the stroke - default is black
+      - fill color for a Dot is the same as the stroke |dash| default is black
 ===== ======